Turkish Native Language Identification V2: Abstract

 \section{Abstract}

-In this paper, we present the first application of Native Language Identification (NLI) for the Turkish language.
-NLI involves predicting the writer's first language by analysing their writing in different languages.
-While most NLI research has focused on English, our study extends its scope to Turkish.
-We used the recently constructed Turkish Learner Corpus and employed a combination of three syntactic features (CFG production rules, part-of-speech n-grams and function words) with L2 texts to demonstrate their effectiveness in this task.
+This paper presents the first application of Native Language Identification (NLI) for the Turkish language.
+NLI is the task of automatically identifying an individual's native language (L1) based on their writing or speech in a non-native language (L2).
+While most NLI research has focused on L2 English, our study extends this scope to L2 Turkish by analyzing a corpus of texts written by native speakers of Albanian, Arabic and Persian.
+We leverage a cleaned version of the Turkish Learner Corpus and demonstrate the effectiveness of syntactic features, comparing a structural Part-of-Speech n-gram model to a hybrid model that retains function words.
+Our models achieve promising results, and we analyze the most predictive features to reveal L1-specific transfer effects.
+We make our data and code publicly available for further study.\footnote{\href{https://github.com/projectauch/turkish-nli}{https://github.com/projectauch/turkish-nli}}